abilandz/PH8124/Homeworks/Homework_3.md

 Its size is:
 ... some-size ...
 ```
 After looking at this output, user then can decide whether or not to delete this file.
-If some file that user passed does not exist, bail out with error stat
-us 1 and error message pointing out which file doesn't exist.
+If some file that user passed does not exist, bail out with error status 1 and error message pointing out which file doesn't exist.

 **Two hints**: To loop over all files passed as arguments to the function, you could use the following:
 ```bash